cinumell/cinumell/README.md

 - 👋 Hi, I’m Chaitanya Inumella (@cinumell)
-- 👀 I’m interested in CUDA, C++, Machine Learning, Deep Learning, Javascript, and other technologies.
+- 👀 I’m interested in  C++, Machine Learning, Deep Learning, CUDA/HIP, Javascript, and other technologies.
 - 🌱 I’m currently learning CUDA, Machine Learning/Deep Learning, Web designing, and Backend frameworks.
 - 💞️ I’m looking to collaborate on GPU optimisation for ML/DL frameworks, and other open source repositories.
 - 📫 You can reach out to me at cinumell@asu.edu